For embedded projects that target STM32 boards, CLion integrates with STM32CubeMX.

-GNU ARM toolchain is a cross-platform set of tools that launches on desktop, while the build result can only run under the target ARM MCU environment.
-After the installation, make sure the toolchain is presented in the system PATH: run
+GNU ARM toolchain is a cross-platform set of tools which launches on desktop, while the build result can only run under the target ARM MCU environment.

-In OpenOCD Location field empty., you can check whether the toolchain was detected correctly and set the path manually if needed.
+In OpenOCD Location field empty., you can check whether the location of CubeMX was detected correctly, and set the path manually if needed.
 If you don't plan to use OpenOCD, leave the

 Create a new project

 Go to STM32CubeMX as your project type.
 CLion will create the .ioc file for the default STM32F030F4 MCU:and select

 .ioc files are CubeMX original project files that contain static initialization settings.
 In CLion, this file is read-only, and on the current step, it is a place-holder for the configuration that will be set up in CubeMX on the next step.

-Now we need to switch to CubeMX to generate the project sources and fill the .ioc file.
-Click the Open with STM32CubeMX link to open CubeMX right from CLion.
+Now you need to switch to CubeMX to generate the project sources and fill the .ioc file.
+Click the Open with STM32CubeMX link to open CubeMX from CLion.

 In CubeMX, the configuration is already set for the newly created project.
 Click STM32F030F4Px to invoke the MCU/Board Selector and change the default MCU:

 After the hardware configuration is ready, check that the Toolchain / IDE field is set to STM32CubeIDE and select Generate Under Root, then click Generate Code:

 Back in CLion, when the CMake project loading completes, you will be prompted to select a board config file.
 The list of suggestions consists of board config files shipped with OpenOCD in Openocd-Installation/share/openocd/scripts/board:

 Edit source code

 When you change the MCU configuration in CubeMX and click Generate Code, your CLion project gets updated automatically:

 While editing the files generated by CubeMX, always enclose your code in the

 /* USER CODE BEGIN ... */and

 /* USER CODE END ... */pseudo comments.
 This will protect your code from being overwritten by CubeMX during code regeneration.
 Also, consider extracting pieces of code into separate .c or .h files (see the next point).